Xenox473/AssessmentSim/README.md

 ### Instuctions for running the code locally
 1. Clone the repo: `git clone https://github.com/Xenox473/AssessmentSim.git`
 2. `cd AssessmentSim/`
-3. Build and Run the `docker-compose.yml` file: `docker-compose up --build`
+3. Build and run the `docker-compose.yml` file: `docker-compose up --build`
-4. Once all three services are running, in a separate terminal, run: `docker compose run api rails db:create db:migrate db:seed`
+4. Once all three services are running, run in a separate terminal: `docker compose run api rails db:create db:migrate db:seed`
 5. The app should now be available at `http://localhost:3000/`

 ### Technologies used: Ruby on Rails, Postgres, React, and Docker